xfarrow/tapo-c210/secret-apis/README.md

 	}
 }
 ```
-You must provide the value `admin` for `username`, and the MD5 hash of your Tp-Link account as the value of `password`.
+You must provide the value `admin` for `username`, and the MD5 hash of your Tp-Link account's password as the value of `password`.
 You will get a token named `stok`.

 ## Move the camera's motors
 Create a `POST` request to `https://ip_of_your_camera/stok=(your_stok)/ds`